speeps/StakeholderScore/assessment.md

 The company consumes resources for its gain, without regard for environmental impacts.

 ## Evolving (example low scores)
-The company conserves and restores resources in the creation and delivery of its products and services for the benefit of future generations
+The company conserves and restores resources in the creation and delivery of its products and services for the benefit of future generations.

 19) *I believe the company considers and addresses its impact on the environment.*
 (completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page